A heavy hitter in the world of business software, Salesforce has an abundance of features. A popular integration Salesforce users rely on is an ERP.

 What is an ERP?

-Before jumping into what Salesforce ERP integration is, let’s take a few steps back and explain an ERP.
+Before jumping into what a Salesforce ERP integration is, let’s take a few steps back and explain an ERP.

 ERP stands for enterprise resource planning.
-It is a type of software organizations use to manage resources and day-to-day business activities.
+It is a type of software that organizations use to manage resources and day-to-day business activities.

 The goal of an ERP is to improve data flow between your teams and optimize your processes.